For a thorough understanding of Pronouns we need to know the following six things:

-Now let's read that paragraph about Amrithraj with a pronoun substituted for the name Vijay Amrithraj every time it occurs, except the first time.
+Now let's read that paragraph about Amritraj with a pronoun substituted for the name Vijay Amritraj every time it occurs, except the first time.

 That sounds better, doesn't it?
 Pronouns make things easier to read and hear.
 They are substitutes for bigger-looking or harder-sounding words.

 The word they in sentence 3 is a substitute for the phrase those very smart boys in sentence 2.
 If the word they had replaced only boys, the sentence would have read:

 That would be an ungrammatical sentence.
 (The asterisk * indicates an ungrammatical sentence in English language teaching.)

 So we know they are substitutes for noun phrases, not merely for single nouns.In grammar, even the single word boys of sentence 1 is considered to be a noun phrase.

 Since it takes the place of a noun, it must be like a noun.
 It has the grammatical properties of a noun and does the work of a noun.